Visas for Summer School and Executive Education Courses

 Who can I speak to for advice on visas for the Summer School?

-The Student Advice and Engagement Management Team are the dedicated team to advise on the immigration options available to you.
+The Student Advice and Engagement Team are the dedicated team to advise on the immigration options available to you.
 However, you will need to complete our online query form for advice as it captures the essential information we need to provide the most accurate information.

 Contact the Student Advice and Engagement Team (Visa Advice) Team